xav9536/angsd_pipeline/README.md

 # 06 Calculate allelic frequencies by population
 This script will work on bamfiles by population and calculate maf.
-It will run on the list of sites determined at step 3 (filter on global population).
-Major and minor alleles are polarized by the list of SNPs from step 03 which means that an allele can be minor at the scale of all populations but at frequency >50% in a given population.
+It will run on the list of canonical sites determined at step 3A (filter on global population).
+Major and minor alleles are polarized by the list of SNPs from step 03A which means that an allele can be minor at the scale of all populations but at frequency >50% in a given population.

-Keeping this polarisation is important because we want to have the frequency of the same allele accross popualtions.
+Keeping this polarisation is important because we want to have the frequency of the same allele accross populations.
 Note that you can also choose to polarize your alleles from the start using the reference genome (`-doMajorMinor 4 -ref 02_info/genome.fasta`), or an ancestral genome if you have one (`-doMajorMinor 5 -anc 02_info/ancestral_genome.fasta`).
 Don't forget to index your genome.

 In addition it will filter for sites with at least one read in a minimum proportion of individuals within each pop

 maybe edit cpu & choose on which list of pop run the analyses NB_CPU=1 & POP_FILE1=02_info/pop.txt
 ```
-sbatch 01_scripts/06_saf_maf_by_pop.sh
+sbatch 01_scripts/06_maf_by_pop.sh
 ```
 The resulting MAF by population are the data used by the selection_analysis pipeline which does environmental associations.